DefinitionThis section has been translated automatically.

-Apparently, CCL17 is also expressed non-specifically (by alveolar macrophages); this suggests elevated CCL17 levels in chronic smokers.
+Furthermore, elevated levels are detected in eosinophilic pneumonia and idiopathic pulmonary fibrosis .
+Apparently, CCL17 is also expressed nonspecifically (by alveolar macrophages); this suggests increased CCL17 levels in chronic smokers.

-CCL17 could be detected in high concentrations in damaged tissue in arteriosclerosis.
+Atherosclerosis: CCL17 was detected at high levels in damaged tissues in atherosclerosis.

 LiteratureThis section has been translated automatically.

-- Ahrens B et al (2015) Chemokine levels in serum of children with atopic dermatitis with regard to severity and sensitization status.
-Pediatric Allergy Immunol 26:634-640.
+- Ahrens B et al. (2015) Chemokine levels in serum of children with atopic dermatitis with regard to severity and sensitization status.
+Pediatr Allergy Immunol 26:634-640.

-- Fujisawa T et al (2009) Serum measurement of thymus and activation-regulated chemokine/CCL17 in children with atopic dermatitis: elevated normal levels in infancy and age-specific analysis in atopic dermatitis.
-Pediatric Allergy Immunol 20:633-641.
+- Fujisawa T et al. (2009) Serum measurement of thymus and activation-regulated chemokine/CCL17 in children with atopic dermatitis: elevated normal levels in infancy and age-specific analysis in atopic dermatitis.
+Pediatr Allergy Immunol 20:633-641.

 - Ritter M et al (2005) Elevated expression of TARC (CCL17) and MDC (CCL22) in models of cigarette smoke-induced pulmonary inflammation.
 Biochem Biophys Res Commun 334:254-262.